FlorensaDimer/FlorensaDimer/README.md

 ### Hi!!
 Call me Flower, please!

-• 👀 I’m interested in tecnology and cats.
+• 👀 I’m interested in tecnology and youtubers.

 • 🌱 I’m currently studying in bacharel Big Data and Artificial Intelligence at PUCRS and English class at Cultura Inglesa.